Guiding Principles for Eating Low Carb

 A low-carbohydrate diet simply means limiting the amount of carbohydrates you eat and replacing it with foods that are naturally low in carbohydrates (or carbs).
 Making the switch to eating a low-carb diet is a great way to lower your blood glucose and in the long run, can help keep your glucose levels in a healthy range.

 Carbohydrates are typically found in refined pastas, breads and sugary foods or drinks.
-It’s a major macronutrient made up of chains of sugar, a.k.a. glucose.
+It’s a major macronutrient made up of chains of sugar (which is also known as glucose).
 So, when we eat foods containing carbohydrates, our body stores that extra sugar in our liver to use as fuel.
 What happens if we eat too many carbs?
-That excess glucose in the body turns into fat, spikes glucose, and leads to other complications.
+That excess glucose in the body turns into fat, spikes glucose and may lead to other complications.

 Eat Whole Foods